 The management plan can be written or recorded electronically.
 As a minimum, the plan must be reviewed every 12 months.
 It should be updated when work is carried out that affects ACMs.
 An example asbestos management plan is available from the HSE.

-Employers have a duty to provide employees with adequate training to protect themselves and others from accidental exposure to ACMs or when licensed to remove or work near asbestos.
+Employers also have a legal duty to provide employees with adequate training to protect themselves and others from accidental exposure to ACMs.

-Asbestos awareness training should be provided to any employee whose work is likely to expose them to ACMs on or within premises, such as maintenance, repair, and refurbishment.
-Such courses will provide them with essential training on understanding what asbestos is, where it is likely to be found, how they might be exposed to it, how to avoid exposure and the steps to take if they encounter ACMs.
+Developed by specialist health and safety consultants, our Asbestos Awareness training provides employees with an understanding of what asbestos is, where it is likely to be found, how they might be exposed to it, how to avoid exposure and the steps to take if they encounter ACMs.